apache/tvm/docs/install/from_source.rst

     sudo apt-get update
     sudo apt-get install -y python3 python3-dev python3-setuptools gcc libtinfo-dev zlib1g-dev build-essential cmake libedit-dev libxml2-dev

-On macOS, whether using an Intel or M1 Mac, we support using homebrew.
-Make sure to follow the post installation steps for each of the below commaands.
+Use Homebrew to install the required dependencies for macOS running either the Intel or M1 processors.
+You must follow the post-installation steps specified by
-With this, you should have the ability to compile a  basic build of TVM with llvm included.
-Additional missing requirements can also be installed via brew if they arise:
+Homebrew to ensure the dependencies are correctly installed and configured:

 .. code:: bash